 Credit repair companies are often more interested in getting paid than in actually assisting you—sometimes taking your money and disappearing—leaving your credit history no better, or perhaps worse, than before.
 Even assuming that a credit repair company isn't a total rip off, it can’t do anything for you that you can’t do yourself.
 What they will do, though, is charge you hundreds or thousands of dollars for their unnecessary services.

 Credit repair organizations sometimes make assurances that they can remove correct, though negative, information from your credit report.
 But negative items in your credit history can legally stay there for seven or ten years if they’re accurate.
 No one can magically make them go away.

-Even if the credit bureau removes information that a credit bureau had the right to include in your file, it's no doubt only a temporary removal.
-Most correct information reappears after 30-60 days, because the creditor that first reported the information to the credit bureaus will report it again.
+Even if the credit bureau removes information that it had the right to include in your file, it's no doubt only a temporary removal.
+Most correct information reappears after 30 to 60 days because the creditor that first reported the information to the credit bureaus will report it again.

-Advise you to get a major credit card.
 Credit repair clinics can give you a list of banks that offer secured credit cards—credit cards used against a balance you deposit in a bank account.
-(This is the first step to getting a major credit card if you have bad credit.)
-While this information is helpful in rebuilding credit, it's not worth paying for—you can find this information yourself for little or nothing.
+(This is often the first step to getting a major credit card if you have bad credit.)
+While this information can be helpful, it's not worth paying for—you can find this information yourself for little or nothing.

-If you need help disputing an error in your credit report, consider talking to an attorney or a legitimate credit counseling agency.
+If you need help or advice about how to fix your credit, instead of dealing with a credit repair organization, consider talking to a reputable lawyer or an accredited nonprofit credit counseling agency.
+The National Foundation for Credit Counseling website is a good place to start looking for one.
 For comprehensive information on how to repair your credit, get Credit Repair, by Amy Loftsgordon and Cara O'Neill (Nolo).